 The throne room was busy with activity.
-Three guards stood on duty, one Diamond Knight clad in black fencing gear and steel-meshed face mask flanked by two Royal Guards, wearing white gear and red capes over their right shoulders.
+Three guards stood on duty, one a Diamond Knight clad in black fencing gear and steel-meshed face mask, flanked by two of the King’s Royal Guards, wearing white gear and red capes over their right shoulders.
 In his thick red robe, dark blue jeans, and work boots, King Diamond leaned over a table covered with documents, talking to a lanky man with a dark brown blazer over a grey shirt, charcoal slacks, and red-leather loafers.
-The man looked up at the new arrival standing in the threshold, the lenses on his horn-rimmed glasses slightly enlarging his grey eyes under the well-groomed cut of amber hair.
+The man looked up at the new arrival standing in the threshold, the lenses on his horn-rimmed glasses slightly enlarging his grey eyes under a well-groomed cut of amber hair.

-“The Dragon is here, Your Majesty,” said the city’s most celebrated educator, Professor Magnus Zwei.
+“The Dragon is here, Your Majesty,” said the city’s celebrated educator, Professor Magnus Zwei.

-Quentin Diamond turned, his face painted with a beleaguered look that hinted at several restless days of military action and a disheveled cut of platinum white hair held down by a modest gold crown.
-“Drake, what do you have to report?” he asked.
+Quentin Diamond turned, obviously exhausted from several days of military action.
+His disheveled cut of platinum white hair was held down by a modest gold crown.
+“Drake, what do you have to report?” he asked video’s cameraman.

-“The rebels have overrun the guards,” said a firm voice so close to the camera that it seemed to reverberate larger than life.
+“The rebels have overrun the guards,” said a firm voice so close that it reverberated through the small screen’s speakers.
 “Your enemies roam the castle’s halls.”

 The king grew quiet in thought.
-“It’s time for you to evacuate, Magnus.”
-At his words, one of the attending Royal Guards stepped forward, the silver and bronze lapel pin on his chest in the diamond shape of a baseball field.
+“Post more of your knights at my daughter’s side,” he said.
+Then: “It’s time for you to evacuate, Magnus.”
+At his words, one of the attending Royal Guards stepped forward, the silver and bronze lapel pin on his chest in the sharp diamond edge of a baseball field.

 When they had, Drake reached out and slid the bulky, reinforced lock across the door behind them, turning to the king’s back as he read his reports.